shehreendheda/katacoda-scenarios/tagging/apptagging/step1.md

 In the terminal on the right, the Storedog app is being instrumented for monitoring with Datadog.
 Live traffic to the app is also being simulated.
-This may take up to seven minutes.
+This may take up to 7 minutes.

 Once the app is instrumented, you will see the following message in the Terminal: `The environment is prepared!
 You can now start the activity.`